dhustkoder/code_backup/README.md

-# These are code I do for study and practice.
+# These are the codes I do for study and practice.

 ### All C, C99, C++98, c++03 , C++11, C++14 are:
 ### compiled with gcc and clang, debug/tested  in GBD or Visual Studio.